 The Master and the Daleks are the Doctors two most iconic enemies.

-When they first appeared in 1963.
-The Daleks helped launch Doctor Who’s popularity into the stratosphere.
-They quickly became his most recurring and dangerous enemies.
-Though there were attempts to give the Doctor other recurring enemies, Cybermen, the Yeti and Ice Warriors none of them quite caught on as much as the Daleks.
+When they first appeared in 1963, the Daleks helped launch Doctor Who’s popularity into the stratosphere.
+They quickly became his most recurring and dangerous enemies, and though there were attempts to give the Doctor other recurring enemies, Cybermen, the Yeti and Ice Warriors; none of them quite caught on as much as the Daleks.

 So which one is the Doctors true nemesis?
 Well that’s what we’ll be looking at in this article by assessing who has had more battles with the Doctor and looking at who has inflicted more pain on him.

 1/ Who Is The Most Recurring

 In the Classic Who the Master appeared in more stories than the Daleks despite the Daleks appearing first.
 The Daleks appeared in 19 stories, whilst the Master appeared in 21.
 In Classic Who the Master is technically the main villain.
 However in New Who the Daleks have obviously appeared the most in 18 episodes overall with the Master having only appeared in 11 episodes to date.
 Thanks to New Who Skaro’s finest have taken the lead for the most amount of appearances overall.
 Also if one where to take spin off material into account, comic strips, books and audio stories the Daleks have appeared far more times in all of those mediums too.
 So the Daleks definitely win this round.

 2/ Who Has Caused The Doctor The Most Grief

 A good way to tell who a heroes arch enemy is is to look at who has inflicted the most pain on the hero.

 Well first lets take a look at what the Master has done to the dear old Doc over the years shall we